learn-co-curriculum/phase-3-sinatra-with-active-record-post-patch-delete/README.md

 applications to access data from a database in a JSON format.
 For many applications, just being able to access/read data isn't enough — what kind of app would Twitter be if you couldn't write posts?
 What would Instagram be if you couldn't like photos?
-How embarrasing would Facebook be if you couldn't go back and delete those regrettable high school photos?
+How embarrassing would Facebook be if you couldn't go back and delete those regrettable high school photos?

 All of those applications, and most web apps, can be broadly labeled as CRUD applications — they allow users to Create, Read, Update, and Delete information.

-We've seen how a few ways to Read data in an API.
+We've seen a few ways to Read data in an API.
 We've also already seen how to Create/Update/Delete records from a database using Active Record.
 All that's left is to connect what we know from Active Record with some new techniques for establishing routes and accessing data in our Sinatra application.